Today I’ve been interviewing all sorts of mental health experts to find the best exercises for the mind, body and soul.

 “Doing breathing exercises can ease your stress, but can even benefit your mental health if you do them when you’re generally feeling well.
 When you make the habit of becoming more aware of your breathing, you may notice that your breathing pauses or becomes shallow when you are anxious or stressed, while many people don’t notice that tendency.
 Awareness will allow you to realize it is time to do a deep breathing exercise to calm your mind.”

-Above we’ve looked at the best mental health exercises like meditation, with our special guests.
+Above we’ve looked at the best exercises for the mind, body and soul.